-As discussed in Section 8, a POM-water partition coefficients (KPOM) value is needed for calculating the C{free} of the target contaminants.
+As discussed in Section 8, a POM-water partition coefficients (K{POM}) (mL water/g POM) value is needed for calculating the Cfree of the target contaminants.
 Several researchers have reported K{POM} for a wide range of target contaminants.
 In all cases, the partitioning has been described by a linear isotherm for a wide range of aqueous concentrations.
-For this document, in this section, consensus provisional partition coefficients for POM are provided for PCBs and PAHs based on values reported by Ghosh et al. (2014) and first selected as part of a 2012 Society of Environmental Toxicology and Chemistry (SETAC) Pellston workshop on passive sampling (Appendix A).
-These values are recommended for use to ensure consistency across laboratories in the United States using POM to calculate Cfree for PCBs (Table A-1) and PAHs (Table A-2).
-Further discussion of passive sampler partition coefficients is provided in Appendix B. This discussion includes alternative partition coefficients for PCBs and PAHs, as well as other target contaminants (e.g., selected pesticides, dioxins and furans) for which available data sets are limited and do not allow for the designation of consensus provisional partition coefficients values at this time.
+For this document, in this section, partition coefficients for POM are provided for PCBs and PAHs based on values reported by Ghosh et al. (2014) and first selected as part of a 2012 Society of Environmental Toxicology and Chemistry (SETAC) Pellston workshop on passive sampling (Appendix A).
+These values are recommended for use to ensure consistency across laboratories in the United States using POM to calculate C{free} for PCBs (Table A-1) and PAHs (Table A-2).
+Further discussion of passive sampler partition coefficients is provided in Appendix B. This discussion includes alternative partition coefficients for PCBs and PAHs, as well as other target contaminants (e.g., selected pesticides, dioxins and furans) for which available data sets are limited and do not allow for the designation of consensus partition coefficients values at this time.

-Along with the listing of consensus provisional partition coefficients in Appendix A, correlations have been made between K{POM} and K{OW} to allow for the calculation of K{POM} for target contaminants for which empirical partition coefficients are not available.
+Along with the list of partition coefficients in Appendix A, correlations have been made between K{POM} and octanol-water partition coefficient (K{OW}) to allow for the calculation of K{POM} for target contaminants for which empirical partition coefficients are not available.
 The following correlations relate log K{POM} for PCBs and PAHs based on Hawthorne et al. (2009, 2011) to log K{OW} (Hawker and Connell 1988) for PCBs:

-$$log K{POM} = 0.791 log K{OW} + 1.02$$
+$$\log K{POM} = 0.791 \log K{OW} + 1.02$$ (r2 = 0.95) [2-3]

-(r2 = 0.95) [2-3]
+and, similarly, for PAHs, $\log K{POM}$ to $\log K{OW}$ (Hilal et al. 2004):

-and, similarly, for PAHs, log K{POM} to log K{OW} (Hilal et al. 2004):
+$$log K{POM} = 0.839 log K{OW} + 0.314$$

-$$\log K{POM} = 0.839 \log K{OW} + 0.314$$ (r2 = 0.97) [2-4]
+(r2 = 0.97) [2-4]

-A discussion of the effects of temperature and salinity on the K{POM} can be found in Appendix C.
+A discussion of the effects of temperature and salinity on the partitioning of the target contaminants to polymers can be found in Appendix C.